 PARC analysts continue to examine ads from campaigns across the country.
 With the 2014 midterm elections approaching fast, PARC now includes new analyses of political spots sponsored by the National Republican Congressional Committee for a campaign in AZ-1 and another commercial in the Pennsylvania gubernatorial campaign (left).
-And PARC has another analysis from the competitive and controversial Texas gubernatorial campaign.
+And PARC has more analyses from the competitive and controversial Texas gubernatorial campaign (from both the Davis campaign and the Abbott campaign).
 Update: New analyses of ads from Iowa’s senate race, Oregon’s senate race, and the NY-11 congressional campaign.

 New PARC analyses from the dynamic gubernatorial race in Texas the focuses on a Wendy Davis spot and from Texans for Greg Abbott.
 Another analysis addresses an ad from a hotly contested congressional race in California featuring Carl DeMaio (left).
 Another analysis comes from the competitive Senate campaign in Alaska that discusses an ad by Republican Dan Sullivan.
 And finally, analyses from Kansas’s gubernatorial campaign and Maryland’s gubernatorial campaign.